 Doctorate student in the Department of Organization of companies in the field of administration and business management (UPC).

-Xavi Riudor is Director of the Master's Degree in Product Design since 2005.
+Xavi Riudor is Director of the Master's Degree in Product Design and Development since 2005.
 From the direction of the Postgraduate program in Product Development, he has promoted different academic projects in collaboration with companies such as Educa Borrás, Lamp, Casualplay, Santa & Cole, Imctoys, Figueras, Watergush, Comas, Taurus Group...